Trevor Chappell: 1983 World Cup

 Chappell's efforts over the summer resulted in a surprise selection for the 14-man Australian's 1983 World Cup squad in May 1983.
 His ODI record was 16 games, 90 runs at 10 and 15 wickets at 29.6 but Chappell's experience in England was thought to have given him the edge over his main rival, Ken MacLeay.
 He said at the time:

 I thought I was in with a chance but I didn't want to build up my hopes.
 The way I worked it out, it was to be me or Ken MacLeay and I knew I had a few years experience on him, having played Tests and more Sheffield Shield.
 This is the biggest thrill apart from my 1981 Test selection in England and helping bring back the Sheffield Shield to NSW last year.

 Trevor Chappell was going to the World Cup as part of a travel business he had with Doug Walters, but had to cancel.
 Ken Macleay ended up joining the squad anyway, when Greg Chappell fell injured and elected not to tour.
 Captain Kim Hughes said "with the utmost respect to Trevor and Ken we haven't got a world class all rounder."

 Chappell was made 12th man for Australia's early games.
 He was selected for a game against India and promoted to opener – he responded by scoring 110 of 131 balls.
-However, he found less success in later matches – although he took 3-47 against Zimbabwe.
+However, he found less success in later matches – although he took 3–47 against Zimbabwe.
 Reviewing the tour Peter Mcfarline wrote Chappell "helped the side enormously with a century against India but lack of class both as a batsman and a bowler is exposed at this level."

 He never played for Australia again after the tournament.
 Chappell later recalled:

 I preferred to open the batting or bat in the top order somewhere.
 But I probably wasn't good enough to bat at No. 3 or No. 4, which is why I was where I was – down at the bottom.
-It just depended if we had couple of good openers so I wasn't going to get a go there and at No. 3 or No. 4 or even at 5, 6, so 7 is where I got a go in the international side.
+It just depended if we had couple of good openers so I wasn't going to get a go there and at No. 3 or No. 4 or even at 5, 6, so 7 is where I got a go in the international team.